 Edward H. Birkenmeier, 1947-1996, was a member of the scientific staff of The Jackson Laboratory for 16 years and a Senior Staff Scientist for five.
 The Birkenmeier Lectureship was founded to honor his memory and as a tribute to his enthusiasm and faith in science and learning.
 The lectureship is endowed through a fund established by Ed's family, friends, and colleagues.
 The funds are used to bring a distinguished scientist to the Jackson Laboratory for an annual public lecture.
 The first such lecture was held in 1998.

 June 19, 2015 - Dr. Neil H. Shubin, Robert R. Bensley Distinguished Service Professor, Department of Organismal Biology and Anatomy; Associate Dean, Academic Strategy, Biological Sciences Division; University of Chicago will present the 2015 Birkenmeier Lecture at 4:00 p.m. in the CC Little Auditorium.
-Title: TBA.
+Title: Finding Your Inner Fish.
 Neil Shubin is a paleontologist, evolutionary biologist and science writer.
 He and his team are famous for the discovery of fossils from a 375 million-year-old species of fish, Tiktaalik roseae that represents an intermediate link between fish and land-dwelling tetrapods.
 Dr. Shubin has written two popular books on evolution: Your Inner Fish: A Journey into the 3.5-Billion-Year History of the Human Body, published in 2008 and The Universe Within: Discovering the Common History of Rocks, Planets, and People, published in 2013.

 Learn more about Dr. Shubin